-All SDHC WRS staff utilize the LISC Financial Counseling Model to implement innovative coaching methods during one-on-one appointments with participants.
+SDHC WRS staff utilize the LISC Financial Counseling Model to implement innovative coaching methods during one-on-one appointments with participants.
 SDHC is also positioned to assist participants with improving credit through a partnership with Credit Builders Alliance.
 The ability to internally pull credit reports allows SDHC to further assist participants with accessing current credit ratings in order to begin aligning client goals for credit improvement to future financial and career goals.

-Due to the COVID-19 pandemic, many of the above services have transitioned to an online format via Zoom or other medium.
-The chart below contains a summary of the results of Achievement Academy activities at the close of Fiscal Year 2021:
+The chart below contains a summary of the results of Achievement Academy activities at the close of Fiscal Year 2020.

-Metric BASELINE Оитсоме Benchmark Achieved?
-Number of rental assistance participants receiving core services 982 1,363 Yes Number of rental assistance participants with an increase in earnings 229 182 No Number of rental assistance participants placed in employment 144 174 Yes Number of rental assistance participants employed for 12 or more consecutive months 44 29 No Number of rental assistance participants who attended a work readiness workshop 727 1,821 Yes Percent of rental assistance participants who attended a recruitment and resource fair and obtained employment as a direct result 0% 16% Yes Number of rental assistance participants who completed vocational or bridge training 0 33 Yes
+ACHIEVEMENT AC ADEMY Metric BASELINE Оитсоме BENCHMARK ACHIEVED?
+Number of rental assistance participants receiving core services 982 1,197 Yes Number of rental assistance participants with an increase in earnings 229 295 Yes Number of rental assistance participants placed in employment 144 288 Yes Number of rental assistance participants employed for 12 or more consecutive months 44 48 Yes Number of rental assistance participants who attended a work readiness workshop 727 677 Yes Percent of rental assistance participants who attended a recruitment and resource fair and obtained employment as a direct result 0% 6.4% Yes Number of rental assistance participants who completed vocational or bridge training 0 41 Yes